hubertli1991/Picturegram/README.md

 ````

 #### Post Index Item
+When the `openModal` function is invoked, it calls `document.addEventListener("keydown", this.handleKeyDown)`.

 ```` javascript
 handleKeyDown: function(e) {
   if ( e.keyCode === 39 && this.state.postNumber < this.state.postCount - 1 ) {